 We’re contributing the most value in the world when we’re playing to our strengths, when we’re doing what truly matters to us, when we’re expressing our unique genius (we all have our version of it within us!) and when we’re living true to ourselves.

-The world doesn’t need another busy person, the world needs more people living true to themselves.
+The world doesn’t need another busy person, the world needs more authenticity.

-This doesn’t mean that we stop being helpful.
-But it does mean we start being more selective about what we say ‘yes’ to.
-Because our time is limited – and it’s precious.
-If we don’t spend it on what’s moving us in the direction that’s truly fulfilling, we won’t contribute all that we could in this lifetime.
+This doesn’t mean that we stop being helpful or take care of our homes.
+However, it does mean we start being more selective about what we say ‘yes’ to and setting better boundaries.
+Because our time is limited – and it is precious.
+If we don’t spend our time on what’s moving us in the direction that’s truly fulfilling, we won’t contribute all that we could in this lifetime.

 So priorities are something we need to protect – with our planning, with our mindset, and with our actions.
 If we don’t, our dreams will get stifled by the minutia of life or other people’s agendas.